Start9Labs/documentation/site/source/user-manual/connecting/connecting-tor/tor-os/tor-mac.rst

                 :alt: Apply proxy

         Done!
 You have now enabled system-wide Tor potential.

+        We suggest heading back to Step 4 and enabling Tor system-wide on Ethernet/WiFi now - whichever you did not do already.

         If you'd like to setup Firefox to use Tor you can follow  :ref:`this guide<torff-mac>`.